amdnaji/Design-Patterns/README.md

 ### How to contribute
 * Check if pattern exist
 * Fork the Project
-* Add readme.md to descripe the pattern
+* Add readme.md to describe  the pattern
 * Add UML class digram.
 * Create a pull request